Ontotext-AD/graphdb-workbench/docs/developers-guide.md

 ## Bundling

-The workbench application consists from many resources: script files, stylesheets, images, fonts.
+The workbench application consists of many resources: script files, stylesheets, images, fonts.
 In a non optimized build this would lead to hundreds of http requests.
 Nowadays web applications are usually optimized by bundling their resources and minifying them.
 The reason for this is to have significantly fewer http requests which leads to faster initial load and less traffic.